Anerkiki/pokemon-island-resort/README.md

   - **4 Suite Options*** with images, descriptions, [[[links to nearby activities??]]] and a 'Book Now' button, which links directly down to the Booking Form at the bottom of the page.

   **Suites Page** mockups:
+  - As you can see the selected page (Suites) is underlined on the navbar button to show that this is the current page, and the dropdown menu arrow has appeared beside it
 ![Mockups of Suites Page on various screen sizes](assets/images/readme/mockups/mockups-suites-page.png)

   - A Suite **Booking Form*** with dropdown menu to pick a suite to enquire about, which link to the **Success/Thank You Page** when correctly submitted.